mkdocs/mkdocs/docs/about/contributing.md

 ## Running the tests

 To run the tests, it is recommended that you use [Tox].
-This just needs to be pip installed and then the test suite can be ran for MkDocs but running the command `tox` in the root of your MkDocs repository.
+This just needs [pip](https://pypi.org/project/pip/) to be installed and then the test suite can be run for MkDocs by running the command `tox` in the root of your MkDocs repository.

 It will attempt to run the tests against all of the Python versions we